 Laughing.
 Teasing.
 Having fun.

 When they got to the meets,

 The story ends after the 1948 Olympics, when “Alice had finally touched the sky.”

-In the Afterward, there are terrific pictures of Alice and her teammates, an Author’s Note, and a Bibliography.
+In the Afterword, there are terrific pictures of Alice and her teammates, an Author’s Note, and a Bibliography.

 Queen of the Track: Alice Coachman, Olympic High-Jump Champion , written by Heather Lang and illustrated in warm tones by Floyd Cooper, pretty much covers the same ground as Touch the Sky, but for a slightly older audience.
 For example, here is how the author talks about Alice’s childhood: